abc38289/project-Writing-a-Data-Scientist-Blog-Post/README.md

 - Seaborn
 - jupyterthemes

-You will need to download Stack Overflow’s 2023 Annual Developer Survey and put in specific folders.
+You will need to download StackOverflow’s 2023 Annual Developer Survey and put in specific folders.
 You can find the data to download [here](https://insights.stackoverflow.com/survey).

 ## Results <a name="results"></a>
 The main findings of the code can be found at the post available [here]().

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Stackoverflow for the data.
-You can find the Licensing for the data and other descriptive information at the Stackoverflow link available [here](https://insights.stackoverflow.com/survey).
+Must give credit to StackOverflow for the data.
+You can find the Licensing for the data and other descriptive information at the StackOverflow link available [here](https://insights.stackoverflow.com/survey).